zzhangjii/learning-library/workshops/LabGuide6.md

 -   Learn how to scale up an ADWC service

--   Understand the performance and concurrency impacts of scaling the ADWC service online
+-   Understand the performance and concurrency impacts of scaling your Autonomous Data Warehouse service online

 ## Required Artifacts

 -   The following lab requires an Oracle Public Cloud account.
-You may your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+If you don't already have your own cloud account then you can obtaina new cloud account through the free Oracle trial program.

 # Scaling and Performance Hands-on Lab

-## Steps

-### STEP 1: Scaling your ADWC instance
+#### STEP 1: Scaling your ADWC instance

 -   Go back to the Cloud Console you used during the provisioning exercise and open the Instances screen.
 Click the **action menu** and select **Scale Service**.